 4. Refer to external static resources (CDN)

-In addition to locally hosted static resources, we sometimes also use third-party CDNs (Content Delivery Networks) to reference some public libraries or frameworks, such as jQuery, Bootstrap, font icons, etc.In this case, since the resource is not on your AnQiCMS server, you only need to use the complete URL provided by the CDN directly in the template.
+In addition to locally hosted static resources, we sometimes also use third-party CDNs (Content Delivery Networks) to reference some public libraries or frameworks, such as jQuery, Bootstrap, font icons, etc.In this case, since the resource is not on your AnQiCMS server, you just need to use the complete URL provided by the CDN directly in the template.

 For example, refer to an external CSS file from CDN: